zyj1729/HW2-BFS/README.md

 However, since these are both stored as strings, you can treat them as equivalent nodes when traversing the graph.
 The first graph ("citation_network.adjlist") has nodes consisting of all BMI faculty members, the top 100 Pubmed papers *cited by* faculty, and the top 100 papers that *cite* faculty publications.
 Edges are directed and and edge from node A -> B indicates that node A *is cited by* node B. There are 5120 nodes and 9247 edges in this network.

-The second network is a subgraph of the first, consisting of only the nodes and edges along the paths between the PIs of all your TAs.
+The second network is a subgraph of the first, consisting of only the nodes and edges along the paths between a small subset of faculty.
 There are 30 nodes and 64 edges.

 # Completing the assignment
 Make sure to push all your code to github, ensure that your unit tests are correct, and submit a link to your github through the google classroom assignment.